National Insurance Company

 National Insurance Company Limited (NICL) is an Indian public sector insurance company owned by the Government of India and administered by the Ministry of Finance.
-It is headquartered at Kolkata and was established in 1906 by Gordhandas Dutia and Jeevan Das Dutia.
-National Insurance company and Asian Insurance company was nationalised in 1972.
+National Insurance Company Limited (NICL) is an Indian public sector general insurance company owned by the Government of India and headquartered in Kolkata.Established in 1906 by Gordhandas Dutia and Jeevan Das Dutia.
+National Insurance Company and Asian Insurance company was nationalised in 1972.
 Its portfolio consists of a multitude of general insurance policies, offered to a wide arena of clients encompassing different sectors of the economy.
 Apart from being a leading insurance provider in India, NICL also serves in Nepal.

 History

 After nationalisation in 1972, NICL operated as a subsidiary of General Insurance Corporation of India (GIC).

 National Insurance Company Limited was spun off as a distinct company under the General Insurance Business (Nationalisation) Amendment Act in 2002.
 In April 2004, NIC signed an agreement with Nainital Bank for distribution of its general insurance products through the bank's branches in Uttarakhand, Haryana and New Delhi.